-These general purpose consolidated financial statements are prepared on an accrual basis and in accordance with Australian Accounting Standards (AASBs) issued by the Australian Accounting Standards Board (AASB), other authoritative pronouncements of the AASB, the Financial Accountability Act 2009, the Financial and Performance Management Standard 2019, the Act and the Workers' Compensation and Rehabilitation Regulation 2014 (the Regulations).
+These general purpose consolidated financial statements are prepared on an accrual basis and in accordance with Australian Accounting Standards (AASBs) issued by the Australian Accounting Standards Board (AASB), other authoritative pronouncements of the AASB, section 62(1) of the Financial Accountability Act 2009, section 39 of the Financial and Performance Management Standard 2019, the Act and the Workers' Compensation and Rehabilitation Regulation 2014 (the Regulations).

-The significant accounting policies adopted in the preparation of these consolidated financial statements have been included in the relevant notes.
-These policies have been consistently applied for all years presented unless otherwise stated.
+The material accounting policy information adopted in the preparation of these consolidated financial statements has been included in the relevant notes.
+The policy information has been consistently applied for all years presented unless otherwise stated.